-If your house is located in a hot seller’s market like Columbus then more buyers would be interested in buying them.
+If your house is located in a hot seller’s market like Columbus or any other prime spot in Ohio housing market then more buyers would be interested in buying them.
 In such cases hosting an open house would be recommended.

 - ✍️ Pro Tip: You might attract unrepresented buyers, saving you the entire buyer agent commission.

 Here are a few things to keep in mind when hosting an open house in Ohio: